Xmorelle/webpage/index.md

 ### About me

 I am an enthousiastic post-doctoral researcher focusing on the mechanics of soft polymer networks.
 I have completed a PhD thesis in Materials Science in the group of _Pr.
 Thomas Pardoen_ at UCLouvain in Belgium.
 Then, I have pursued a post-doctoral stay in the group of _Pr.
 Zhigang Suo_ at Harvard University in the field of Soft Active Materials for two years.
-I am now working in the Laboratory of Soft Matter Science and Engineering at ESPCI Paris with _Pr.
+As a second postdoc, I worked in the Laboratory of Soft Matter Science and Engineering at ESPCI Paris with _Pr.
 Costantino Creton_ and _Pr.
-Matteo Ciccotti_.
+Matteo Ciccotti_ on the heterogeneous mechanics of multiple-network elastomers and pressure-sensitive adhesives.

 To learn more details on my backgroung, have a look at my [CV](/DownloadableFiles/CV_XavierMORELLE_march2020.pdf).